-At the moment we are simply a group of people trying to develop what we hope will become a platform that can contribute to increased sustainability and well-being on the planet.
+At the moment we are simply a group of volunteers trying to develop what we hope will become a platform that can contribute to increased sustainability and well-being on the planet.

 Koios is a not-for-profit endeavour.
 We hope to evolve a non-profit organization similar to that of the Wikimedia foundation or become part of such an organization.

-Our mission is to develop a free open web based service for anyone around the world to collaborate on solving difficult social problems.
+Our mission is to develop a free open web based service that enables people to collaborate on social problem solving and systemic innovation.